turboapps/docs/deploying/to_a_workspace/a-workspace.md

 #### Azure Resource Group

-We recommend creating a separate Resource Group (for example turbo-unidemo-prod) for the SDW deployment.
-It makes it easier to manage resources and avoids risks of interference between SDW elements and your current configuration.
+We recommend creating a separate Resource Group (for example turbo-unidemo-prod) for the DW deployment.
+It makes it easier to manage resources and avoids risks of interference between DW elements and your current configuration.

 #### Azure Service Principal Account